The strange death of Yi-Jien Hwa in Glacier National Park

 Rangers believed that the highest probability was that he went in from Logan Pass and tried to make it to the Sperry Campground through the Floral Park because he had expressed a high desire to go through Floral Park to those at St. Mary before he started his hike.

-By the end of August, more than 2,500 man-hours had been spent searching, including helicopters, canine teams and horseback riders, but surprisingly with no luck as they were looking in a defined area due to the discovery of the car loaded with supplies.
+By the end of August, more than 2,500 man-hours had been spent searching, including helicopters, canine teams, and horseback riders, but surprisingly, they had no luck as they were looking in a defined area due to the discovery of the car loaded with supplies.
 The choppers had FLIR, heat-seeking equipment.

-On the seventh day, just two search teams continued on the ground in the park, including one fifteen-member team with technical rope training, who focused on Sperry Glacier and the surrounding area.
+On the seventh day, just two search teams continued on the ground in the park, including one fifteen-member team with technical rope training focused on Sperry Glacier and the surrounding area.
 These searchers descended into the cracks and crevices in the area.
-Several veteran mountaineers said that if an animal attack had happened, searchers would have found his walking poles, boots, and at least part of his backpack
+Several veteran mountaineers said that if an animal attack had happened, searchers would have found his walking poles, boots, and at least part of his backpack.

-Park officials made the decision to end the full-scale search, though they made a commitment to Hwa's family that they would continue to look into new leads and any evidence that came to light.
-The complete lack of clues made park officials question if Hwa had even hiked in the park as they had searched so thoroughly.
+Park officials decided to end the full-scale search, though they committed to Hwa's family to continue looking into new leads and any evidence that came to light.
+The lack of clues made park officials question if Hwa had even hiked in the park as they had combed.
 They considered every possibility, including that Hwa might have headed north into Canada or been picked up by someone else and driven out of Glacier.
-But the team found no evidence of problems that Hwa might try to flee from.
+However, the team found no evidence of problems Hwa might try to flee from.

 Yi-Jien Hwa avalanche lake, glacier national park